best-hvac-books-reviews-from-amazon

 If you are a student of HVAC and need to know how modern electronic control systems work then this is a fine publication.
 This is a very easy-to-understand book that takes a very practical approach to the information about electronics HVAC engineers need when they are in the field.

 You will not find any mind-boggling theory in Electricity for Refrigeration, Heating, and Air Conditioning.
-The book provides a number of system diagnostic and troubleshooting procedures and methods to assist you to become a first-class HVAC engineer.
+The book provides several system diagnostic and troubleshooting procedures and methods to help you become a first-class HVAC engineer.

 electricity-for-refrigeration-heating-and-air-conditioning

-If you are new to electronics then this book has you covered with the basics of circuits and electricity.
-The book contains schematics for a number of applications used in the HVAC industry and there is a lot of detail about the design of control systems, the types of systems, and more.
+If you are new to electronics, then this book has you covered with the basics of circuits and electricity.
+The book contains schematics for several applications used in the HVAC industry, and there is a lot of detail about the design of control systems, the types of systems, and more.

 There are learning objectives and learning aids in each chapter to help you progress.
 Also, you will see chapter summaries, review questions, and key terms defined.
 This will all help you to understand and retain what you have learned.